asifrahaman13/p2_detection/README.md

 ruff format
 ```

-If you want to run the precommit hooks, you can run the following comand.
+If you want to run the pre-commit hooks, you can run the following command.
 They will run anyway.

 ```bash
 uv run pre-commit run